Quick Introduction to HTML

 /dir1/dir2/file-name

-to be relative to the current HTML document
+is relative to the current HTML document

 dir2/file-name